ExcessiveOverkill/universal-IRC-1/README.md

 Conveniently the entire robot can now be run off of a standard 120v plug(as long as it doesn't exceed 1.8kw for an extended time).

 # Future Upgrades/Changes
+Currently the control loops need a lot of tuning and probably several compensation variables to account for friction/gravity/etc. Faster communication to the odrives will help the PID loops as well(currently its around 300hz where industrial robots are closer to 6khz)
+I also need to find a better way of zeroing the robot joints, lining up the stickers isn't super accurate and can lead to quite high positiong error.

 The biggest thing I am working on improving is the servo drives.
 10% speed just isn't going to fly.
 I've been working on designing a driver similar to the STMBL drive, only capable of handling the full power I need for the robot servos.
 Along with including a much better brake control and estop system.

 The new drives would likely fall under a v2 of this repository, as the majority of the hardware and low level software will be changed.